 During this time, John’s parents presumed he was dead since they had no word from him.
 The first news they received was a POW postcard in 1944.

 John believed two things kept him alive.
-The first being his faith in God and the other was his ability to lie and steal.
+The first was his faith in God and the other was his ability to lie and steal.
 During his time in the camp, 223 POWs died.
 If they died during the winter, their bodies were stored in a warehouse until the ground thawed in the spring.
 There was also constant talk about escaping.
 Six POWs tried and were killed.

 One day, an American OSS Recovery Team parachuted into the camp and met with the commanding Japanese officer.
 On August 18, the POWs in the camp were liberated by the Russian Army.
 The U.S. Recovery Team entered the camp on August 29.
 John and the other POWs were transported by train to Dalian, China, by train.
 They were taken to Okinawa by ship.
-After receiving medical treatment and fatten up, they were returned home in October 1945 by ship.
+After receiving medical treatment and fattening up, they were returned home in October 1945 by ship.
 John was promoted to Staff Sergeant and received three bronze stars.

 John married Katherine McIntrye on June 26, 1948, and became the father of a son and daughter.
 He was employed by U.S. Steel for 38 years becoming a construction supervisor until he retired in 1972.
 In 1991, John finally received the medals he had earned during the war at a ceremony in Canfield, Ohio.